sakaki-/gentoo-on-rpi-64bit/README.md

 * If you are interested in a Docker variant of the image, please see necrose99's notes [here](https://github.com/necrose99/gentoo-on-rpi3-64bit/tree/master/Dockerstuff).
 * As of version 1.3.0 of the image, the weekly-gated rsync mirror URI has changed, to `rsync://isshoni.org/gentoo-portage-pi64-gem`.
 This mirror has no `porthash`  `repo.hash{,.asc}` files present in it, so may be checked by Portage's official `gemato` verification tool (and this will be done automatically for you during `genup` runs).
 The `porthash` tool itself (which previous versions of the image used for tree verification) has now been retired.
    > The old `rsync://isshoni.org/gentoo-portage-pi64` (non `-gem`) mirror will continue to be updated also for now, but will likely be withdrawn at some point in the future.
+* As of version 1.2.2 of the image, you can efficiently run additional guest operating systems on your 64-bit Gentoo system, using QEMU virtualization with KVM acceleration.
+For further details, please see my wiki tutorial [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki/Run-Another-OS-on-your-RPi3-as-a-Virtualized-QEMU-Guest-under-KVM).

 ## <a id="maintnotes"></a>Maintenance Notes (Advanced Users Only) (&darr;[skip](#miscpoints))